AnyLog-co/documentation/training/Session II (Deployment).md

 1. An [Overview](#overview)
 2. Step by step [install](#install) of a test network
 3. Connecting sample data sources and [Populating Data](#populating-data)
-4. [Validate Deployment](#validate-deployment) to run commands and queries using the nodes CLIs
+4. [View status and query data from the AnyLog CLI](#view-status-and-query-data-from-the-anylog-cli) to run commands and queries using the nodes CLIs
 5. [Reference Documentation](#reference-documentation) to deploy and configure the Remote CLI and Grafana

 # Overview